 Ignoring the fact that they are different rectangular sizes (so they have different surface areas) you can note that the difference in thickness is extreme.
 The ADW panels won’t have nearly as good of an effect with their 1 inch thickness.
 We recommend using panels that are at least 2 inches thick to get the most bang for your buck.

 Next, you’re going to need to get enough acoustic panels to make a difference.
-Unfortunately you don’t just need one, and you probably don’t just need three or four.
+Unfortunately, you don’t just need one, and you probably don’t just need three or four.
+We have a separate article on how many panels you need for different purposes, but the basics are:

 To do it right, you’ll need at least one acoustic panel per speaker, and maybe more.
 A good rule of thumb is to shoot for coverage of at least 20% of your open wall space.
 But if you can start with fewer, so long as you put them in the right spots.
 And for studio-quality sound absorption, you should be thinking in larger numbers like 50-100% coverage, depending on the quality you need.